bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Adaptor signatures** are auxiliary signature data that commit to a a hidden value.
+  **Adaptor signatures** are auxiliary signature data that commit to a hidden value.
 When an adaptor signature is combined with a final signature, it reveals the hidden value.
 Alternatively, when combined with the hidden value, it reveals the final signature.
 The commitment